 Being in college doesn't need to stop you from reducing your carbon footprint.
 In fact, this is a great time to develop habits that will make you a lifelong friend of the planet.
-And by making these changes yourself, you might just inspire your classmates to do the same, improving your community and the world.
+And by making these changes yourself, you might just inspire your classmates to do the same!

 Try one of more of these tips to reduce your impact:

-Walk—Walking does more than reduce your carbon footprint!
-It also helps you to stay fit and engage with your community.
+Walking does more than reduce your carbon footprint!
+It also helps you to stay fit and engage with your new community.

-Switch to a Laptop—Did you know laptops use up to 90% less energy than desktop computers?
-If you've been using a desktop computer to write your papers and do research, switch to a laptop.
+Did you know laptops use up to 90% less energy than desktop computers?
+If you've been using a desktop computer to write your papers and do research, consider making the switch.
 With a little research, you can find an inexpensive one that's more than adequate for your needs.

-Purchase Sparingly—Do you really need that new bulletin board?
+Do you really need that new bulletin board?
 How about that hat?
 When you're tempted to make a purchase, think carefully.
 Will the item really add to your life?
-Or will it just take up more space and empty your bank account?
+Or will it just take up more space and drain your bank account?

 By trying one or more of these tips, you'll reduce your carbon footprint even while you're in college.
-And by developing these habits while you're young, you'll be a lifelong steward of your local and world environment.
+And by developing these habits when you're young, you'll be a lifelong steward of your local environment.
 Want to do more?
-Consider becoming a Tree Ambassador!
+Consider becoming a Tree Ambassador with us!

 We plant trees on 4 continents around the world.
 Want to choose where yours are planted?